-(a) If, at any time prior to the expiration of the Registration Period, (i) a Registration Statement contemplated in Section 2.1 above is not declared effective with respect to all of the Registrable Securities to which it applies and the Company decides to register any of its securities for its own account or for the account of others, or (ii) even if a Registration Statement contemplated in Section 2.1 above is declared effective, if the Company decides to register shares of Common Stock in an underwritten offering for its own account, then the Company will promptly give Investor written notice thereof and will use its best efforts to include in such registration all or any part of the Registrable Securities requested by Investor to be included therein (excluding any Registrable Securities previously included in a Registration statement which has been declared effective and has not been withdrawn, unless the Company registration is an underwritten offering).
+(a) If, at any time prior to the expiration of the Registration Period, (i) a Registration Statement contemplated in Section 2.1 above is not declared effective with respect to all of the Registrable Securities to which it applies and the Company decides to register any of its securities for its own account or for the account of others, or (ii) even if a Registration Statement contemplated in Section 2.1 above is declared effective, if the Company decides to register shares of Common Stock in an underwritten offering for its own account, then the Company will promptly give Investor written notice thereof and will use its best efforts to include in such registration all or any part of the Registrable Securities requested by Investor to be included therein (excluding any Registrable Securities previously included in a Registration has been declared effective and has not been withdrawn, unless the Company registration is an underwritten offering).
 This requirement does not apply to Company registrations on Form S-4 or S-8 or their equivalents relating to equity securities to be issued solely in connection with an acquisition of any entity or business or equity securities issuable in connection with stock option or other employee benefit plans.
 Investor must give its request for registration under this paragraph to the Company in writing within 15 days after receipt from the Company of notice of such pending registration.
 If the registration for which the Company gives notice is a public offering involving an underwriting, the Company will so advise Investor as part of the above-described written notice.
 In that event, if the managing underwriter(s) of the public offering impose a limitation on the number of shares of Common Stock that may be included in the Registration Statement because, in such underwriter(s)' judgment, such limitation would be necessary to effect an orderly public distribution, then the Company will be obligated to include only such limited portion, if any, of the Registrable Securities with respect to which Investor has requested inclusion hereunder.
-Any exclusion of Registrable Securities will be made pro rata among all holders of the Company's securities seeking to include any Registrable Securities unless the Company has first excluded all outstanding securities the holders of which are not entitled by right to inclusion of such securities in such Registration Statement or are not entitled pro rata inclusion with the Registrable Securities.
-No registration rights that limit or subordinate the rights of Investor to registration Securities will be granted by the Company until one or more registration statements covering all of the Registrable Securities have become effective.
+Any exclusion of Registrable Securities will be made pro rata among all holders of the Company's securities seeking to include shares of Common Stock in proportion to the number of shares of Common Stock sought to be included by those holders.
+However, the Company will not exclude any Registrable Securities unless the Company has first excluded all outstanding securities the holders of which are not entitled by right to inclusion of such securities in such Registration Statement or are not entitled pro rata inclusion with the Registrable Securities.
+No registration rights that limit or subordinate the rights of Investor to register the Registrable Securities will be granted by the Company until one or more registration statements covering all of the Registrable Securities have become effective.